DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 existence to the past and — now illegal — present squatter scenes and their adjacent networks.

+<div class="streams"><hr class="streams" />The most radical innovations do not come out of shiny offices but are forged on the strange fringes of mainstream culture.<hr class="streams" /></div>

 Someone who understood this very well was the American geographer Edward Soja, who visited Amsterdam in 1990.
 During his stay in the Dutch capital, he carefully observed the legalized squats on the Spuistraat,